ferpar/indigitest/readme.md

 The project is an example of domain driven design with a layered architecture.
 As expected of a RESTful API, it is Event-Driven and part of a Client-Server distributed system.

-Emphasis was put on achieving dependency inversion between application layer and infrastructure details (web server and database).
+Emphasis was put on controlling dependency-direction so that the domain layer is independent, and dependencies flow up from the infrastructure details (web server and database) to the domain model.

 Please note how the service "user-actions" does not directly depend on the database.
 This was achieved by injecting the db into the service by means of a factory function @ /src/domain/user-service/index.js.